PaloAltoNetworks/iron-skillet/docs/panorama_template_guide.rst

     + `snippets_panorama`: A full Panorama configuration using shared device-group and template configurations

-    + `snippets_panorama_dgstack_shared`: used to add additional device-groups and stacks based on the shared model
+    + `snippets_panorama_dgtemplate_shared`: used to add shared device-group and baseline template content without Panorama system elements

     + `snippets_panorama_not_shared`: a full Panorama configuration with the device-group and stack containing all configuration elements.
 Nothing is shared.